393mats/masao.app.library-2/README.md

 # masao.app.library-2

-This is the Javascript library to make your Super Masao Editor on your website.
+This is the Javascript library to create your Super Masao Editor on your website.

 You can customize the editor with the HTML, JS and CSS.